-We will include all of these intensional operations $f : \mathcal{T}(A) \rightarrow \mathcal{T}(B)$ in our calculus, as constants: with reduction rule $\tilde f(\ibox{M}) \rightarrow \ibox{f(M)}$, under the proviso that $M$ is closed.
-Of course, this also includes operations on terms that might in some sense \emph{not} be computable.
-However, we are interested in proving consistency in the most general setting.
-The questions of which intensional operations are computable, and which primitives can and should be used to express them, are both still open.
+\begin{defn}[Intensional operations] Let $\mathcal{T}_0(A)$ be the set of ($\alpha$-equivalence classes of) closed terms $M$ such that $\ctxt{\cdot}{\cdot} \vdash M : A$.
+Then, the set of \emph{intensional operations}, $\mathcal{F}(A, B)$, is defined to be the set of all functions $f : \mathcal{T}_0(A) \rightarrow \mathcal{T}_0(B)$. \end{defn} We will include all of these intensional operations $f : \mathcal{T}_0(A) \rightarrow \mathcal{T}_0(B)$ in our calculus as constants: with reduction rule $\tilde f(\ibox{M}) \rightarrow \ibox{f(M)}$, under the proviso that $M$ is closed.
+Of course, these also includes operations on terms that \emph{might not be computable}.
+However, we are interested in proving consistency of intensional operations in the most general setting.
+The questions of which intensional operations are computable, and which primitives or mechanisms can and should be used to express them, are beyond the scope of this paper, and largely still open.